 In 1085 William the Conqueror commissioned a survey to discover the resources and taxable values of all the boroughs and manors in England.
 He wanted to discover who owned what, how much it was worth and how much was owed to him as King in tax, rents, and military service.
 The result was the Domesday Book.
 The Domesday Book survives as two volumes, Little Domesday and Great Domesday, and both can be searched on this site.
 Searching can be by names of places or people, or by folio reference, and scanned images can be downloaded, along with a modern English translation.

-Portal to newspapers and periodicals c1685-1815.
-It brings together rare journals printed between c1685 and 1815, illuminating all aspects of eighteenth-century social, political and literary life.
+Portal brings together newspapers and rare journals printed between c1685 and 1835, illuminating all aspects of eighteenth-century social, political and literary life.
 Topics include: the writings of Sir Isaac Newton; the French Revolution; reviews of literature, the theater, and fashion throughout Europe; the origins and rise of Romanticism; political debates; gender, religion, influence of the press, and coffee house gossip and discussion.